With Red Dead Redemption 2 out of the way, we can now start thinking about the inevitable game in the Grand Theft Auto franchise: GTA 6.

 Fast-paced, action-packed and played in long sessions, a VR GTA (in its current form at least) wouldn’t work.

-With the murmurings of a seriously big map for GTA 6, there are also some rumours of time travelling being a major part of the game.
+With the murmurings of a seriously big map for GTA 6, there are also some rumors of time travelling being a major part of the game.

 This isn’t Saints Row we’re talking about, but apparently there may be a futuristic twist to GTA 6.